Manufacture of wooden houses - panels

 photo source: thelens.news

-Manufacturing CLT and building with it is different from conventional building materials.
-The material is not manufactured and sent to building material depots where we take it to build the house.
-The process starts with the design of the house and all the necessary calculations of strength, partitioning, sizing, etc. As with prefabricated frame houses, first there must be the design.
+Making CLT and building with it is different from conventional building materials.
+The material is not manufactured and sent to building material warehouses where we take it to build the house.
+The process starts with the design of the house and all the necessary calculations of strength, splitting, sizing, etc. As with prefabricated frame houses, there must first be the design.

-Once the project is completed it goes to the factory.
-This is where the construction of each individual wall starts according to the project.
-Everything is computerised, the dimensions are transmitted to the robots that lay the pieces of timber and glue them together.
-After the glue is applied, the layers of wood are transported by crane and laid one on top of the other perpendicularly.
-The boards are then squeezed to eliminate gaps and put into the press that cures the adhesive using high-frequency currents (CIF).
+Once the project is finalized it goes to the factory.
+Here the construction of each individual wall according to the design begins.
+Everything is computerized and the dimensions are passed on to robots, which place the pieces of timber and glue them together.
+Once the glue is applied, the layers of wood are transported by cranes and laid on top of each other perpendicularly.
+The panel is then squeezed to eliminate voids and put into the press which hardens the adhesive using high-frequency currents (CIF).

-After gluing, the panels are sanded and shaped, then all the necessary work is done: the window and door gaps are cut, spaces or paths for various installations are milled, etc. The walls of the house become huge Lego pieces that are packed and transported to be assembled on the foundation built in the meantime.
+After gluing, the panels are sanded, shaped, and then all the necessary work is done: the window and door openings are cut, spaces or paths are milled for various installations, etc. The walls of the house become huge Lego pieces that are packed and transported to be assembled on the foundation built in the meantime.

 clt